subeida91/bank-landing-page/readme.md

-#landing page for a banking site
+#landing page for a banking site.